-For various reasons; logistical, technical, legal, some locations might not make sense to do business.
+For various reasons; logistical, technical, and legal, some locations might not make sense to do business.
 If you’re offering a physical product, this can be even more important.

 If you’re selling software, integrations or dependencies can be significant sales-readiness factors.
-Ensure that integrations the prospect requires are ones that you can support.
+Ensure that the integrations the prospect requires are ones that you can support.